clef/handbook/Operations Documents/Onboarding.md

 # The First Week, Month, Beyond

-The first week of working at Clef should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New employees should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.
+The first week of working at Alegion should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New employees should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.

 After a week, the new employee should have their first one-on-one meeting.
 This meeting should go over all of the normal things that we cover in [One on Ones](https://docs.google.com/open?authuser=b%40getclef.com&id=1yVp1XzfjmHkwf_vQf-COInCHj2xd3b7ne_77YSleRgc), but should also probe about any gaps in their knowledge.
 Importantly, it should also cover [OKRs](https://docs.google.com/open?authuser=b%40getclef.com&id=1ZpDWejQiU5gDWz2mFPvOhdf1g2Xc6vu1kdrlCp3SimU), and go over the company’s objectives.
 After this meeting, the new employee should write their OKRs for the rest of the quarter (this fractional quarter should be viewed as a sort of practice run).
 Another meeting to talk about the OKRs should be scheduled for the next day or two.

 From there, the process should merge towards the normal process.
-It’s important to set reasonable expectations and be very supportive for as long as it takes for the employee to feel comfortable at Clef (this might be a week for some and a month for others).
+It’s important to set reasonable expectations and be very supportive for as long as it takes for the employee to feel comfortable at Alegion (this might be a week for some and a month for others).